Driving local sales seems to be harder than ever before.

-You have to get people off the couch and back on the street to bring local foot traffic to your store.
+You have to get people off the couch and back on the street to bring local foot traffic, like those from Google Local Guides, to your store.

 While all this data may sound bad for retail store owners, there’s a glimmer of hope that exists in the local search data.